 One more thing…

 If you are like me as a homeschool mom, you have a hard time holding back on the riches that lay before your kids.
-Especially after watching a video of a kid draw a map from memory.
+Especially after watching a video of a kid drawing a map from memory.
 We are still really early to that train if we have kids in the Foundations and Essentials years.
 So I hesitate to add this resource to the list, but here goes.
 Don’t say I didn’t warn you.

 Draw Europe by Kristen J. Draeger – This is a resource more for parents than kids at this point.
 There is plenty of time in the future years to draw maps.
 But, with that said, we worked on a little bit of map drawing this past year and found it very fun and challenging.
 If your child is too intimidated to try it (as mine was), try tracing first.
 This is a lead learner project if I ever saw one!